geass94/covid19-stats/README.md

 Execute this commands at root level of project:

-    docker-compose build --no-cache (execute only at first run) docker-compose up (on first run it installs dependencies and requires time)
+    docker-compose build --no-cache (execute only at first run) docker-compose up (on first run it installs dependencies and requires time. you can use "-d" flag to run it in background)

 ####How to migrate database and fetch initial data